cimcandrews/CapstoneOverview/index.md

 The main functionality of the notification system is that:

 - Users need to be able to submit new misinformation comments.

 - Users need to be able to receive notifications for newly submitted comments, with the correct link in the notification to take them to the comment.

 - This needs to be functional at all times.

-    - We need to so how this system responds when there are multiple users submitting comments and receiving notifications throughout the day.
+- We need to see how this system responds when there are multiple users submitting comments and receiving notifications throughout the day.

 - Phase 1:
     - We will spend one week testing it ourselves.